mCodex/react-native-sized-webview/README.md

 - 🚀 Modern pipeline powered by `ResizeObserver`, `MutationObserver`, `visualViewport`, and font-load events with graceful fallbacks.
 - 🖼 Media aware: images, iframes, and videos schedule immediate + next-frame re-measures as soon as they finish loading.
 - 🧼 Auto-prunes trailing `<br>`/empty `<p>` tags that CMS editors often append, eliminating phantom spacing.
+- 🛡️ Sanity guard clamps runaway heights and retries with the last good value, so flaky pages never lock your layout.
 - 🧵 Keeps the WebView scroll-disabled so outer `ScrollView`s and gesture handlers stay silky smooth.
 - 🎨 Transparent background by default; style the container however you like.
 - ⚙️ Friendly API with `minHeight`, `containerStyle`, and `onHeightChange` callbacks.